RidgeRun/openfd/docs/attached-board.rst

 Additionally, you can use this installer to write some useful variables to U-Boot's environment.

-* Cmdline - writes the `bootargs` env variable, a.k.a as the kernel's cmdline.
+* Cmdline - writes the `bootargs` env variable, a.k.a the kernel's cmdline.
 * Bootcmd - writes the `bootcmd` env variable, useful to setup autoboot.

 Before anything, we have to setup the NAND memory map.